-- The patient has the right to make their choice of hospital; - To commence their treatment for routine conditions following a referral into a consultant led service with a maximum waiting time of 18 weeks to treatment; - To be seen by a cancer specialist within a maximum of 2 weeks from a GP referral for urgent referrals where cancer is suspected.
+- The patient has the right to make their choice of hospital. - To commence their treatment, for routine conditions, following a referral into a consultant-led service with a maximum waiting time of 18-weeks to treatment. - To be seen by a cancer specialist within a maximum of 2-weeks from a GP referral, for urgent referrals where cancer is suspected.

 If this is not possible the NHS has to take all reasonable steps to offer a range of alternatives.
-The right to be seen within the maximum waiting times does not apply:
+The right to be seen within the maximum waiting times does not apply if:

-- If the patient chooses to wait longer; - If delaying the start of treatment is in the best clinical interest of the patient (note that in both these scenarios the patients RTT clock continues to tick); - If it is clinically appropriate for the patient's condition to be actively monitored in secondary care without clinical intervention or diagnostic procedures at that stage;
+- the patient chooses to wait longer; - delaying the start of treatment is in the best clinical interest of the patient (note that in both these scenarios the patients RTT clock continues to tick);

-MFT Access Policy Page 17 of 93 See the Intranet for the latest version.
-Version Number:-1.0
+Policy for the ending of the Cancer 28 day Faster Diagnosis Standard Page 18 of 117 See the Intranet for the latest version.
+Version Number: 1

+• it is clinically appropriate for the patient's condition to be actively monitored in secondary care without clinical intervention or diagnostic procedures at that stage.

-- We are committed to delivering equality of opportunity for all staff and services users.
-Our aim is to ensure that everyone can use our services and we have a workplace that is free from discrimination and harassment; - Patients should be fully informed about what to expect when accessing the acute services in one of our Hospitals.
-The information should take account of patient's requirements including, but not limited to: reasonable adjustments, provision of information in languages other than English, and provision of information and communication in formats to meet the patient's accessibility requirements.
-For further information see the Trust Outpatient Standards Policy.
+We are committed to delivering equality of opportunity for all staff and services users.
+Our aim is to ensure that everyone can use our services and we have a workplace that is free from discrimination and harassment

+Patients should be fully informed about what to expect when accessing the acute services in one of our Hospitals.
+The information should take account of patient's requirements including, but not limited to:

+- reasonable adjustments; - provision of information in languages other than English; - provision of information and communication in formats to meet the patient's accessibility requirements.